Key School Information

 Tel: 01536 790506

-Proposed appeal hearing dates are during the weeks commencing 11 June and 18 June 2018.
+Proposed appeal hearing dates are between Thursday 20 June and Tuesday 25 June 2019 (inclusive).

 Decision letters will be sent within 5 working days of the appeal hearing, subject to any unforeseen circumstances.